In Tablelands, Manufacturing had the largest total imports by industry, generating $526 million in 2018/19.

 |Health Care and Social Assistance||128.2||7.7||5.1||48.7||3.8||3.8||+79.5||24600||P|

 Source: National Institute of Economic and Industry Research (NIEIR) (opens a new window) ©2019.
 Compiled and presented in economy.id by .id (opens a new window), the population experts.

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

 An analysis of the total imports by industry sectors in Tablelands in 2018/19 shows the three largest industries were:

 - Financial and Insurance Services ($179 million or 10.7%)

 - Health Care and Social Assistance ($128 million or 7.7%)

-In combination these three industries accounted for $832 million in total or 49.9% of the total imports by industry in the Tablelands.
+In combination these three industries accounted for $832 million in total or 49.9% of the total imports by total industry in Tablelands.

-The major differences between total imports by industries of Tablelands and Queensland were:
+The major differences between total imports by industries in Tablelands and Queensland were: